-When you send a large attachment, Mail can automatically upload it to iCloud.
+Mail Drop automatically uploads large attachments to iCloud.
 If your recipients use Mail, they receive the attachment as part of your message.
-If they use another app or webmail, they receive a link to download the files.
+If they use another app or webmail, they receive a link to download the attachment.
 All you do is click Send, and Mail does the rest.
 Attachments are available for 30 days and don’t count against your iCloud storage.

 Organize your email

 You can create Mailboxes to organize your email messages.
-Mailboxes work like folders in Finder.
+Mailboxes work like folders in the Finder.

 To create a Mailbox: